SOFTBALL SEASON & PROGRAM INFORMATON

 Enjoy a fun-filled season and improve your skills

-Spring means girls and boys on the field enjoying the fun, challenge and camaraderie a traditional softball season.
+Spring means girls on the field enjoying the fun, challenge and camaraderie a traditional softball season.
 West Valley also provides other opportunities for players to grow their skills throughout the year.

 Division 1 ID Camp: September

 Outdoor season runs April - June/July (depending on division)

 Pre-season Indoor Sessions: Softball activities related to the spring season begins in February with weekly indoor sessions held at gymnasiums or field houses primarily in northwest Calgary.
 This gives players the opportunity to familiarize themselves with basic skills, drills and game concepts.
 The cost of these sessions is included in registration fees.